-Assimilation is a vital important concept for explaining the operation of our model.
+Rate of Development : Base Case (No Gap) Assimilation Effect Assimilation is a vital important concept for explaining the operation of our model.
 Assimilation describes the time it takes for an employee who is newly assigned to a project to become familiar with that project.
 We assume that the new hire is a trained professional but is new to this particular project - thus some time must be invested to learn the goals of the project, the current status of the project, project specific knowledge (e.g., software standards and libraries to be used), his/her specific responsibilities, etc. Assimilation exacerbates the ramp up tax phenomenon because new staff are less effective than experienced staff due to lack of project-specific knowledge.
 Furthermore, there is a documented need for experienced staff to spend significant time helping to assimilate new staff, which in turn reduces the productivity of the experienced staff.
-The chart shown in Figure 7 illustrates the ramp up tax in the no funding gap base case.
-Figure 7 shows the rate of development in work units/day plotted over the life of the project.

-Due to the delays in hiring staff and the assimilation process, it takes about a year for the team to attain its stable level of productivity, as shown in Figure 7.
+The chart shown in Exhibit 5 illustrates the ramp up tax in the no funding gap base case.
+The rate of development is measured in work units per day plotted over the life of the project.
+Due to the delays in hiring staff and the assimilation process, it takes about a year for the team to attain its full stable level of productivity, as shown in Exhibit 5.
 The upper left corner area, shaded in red, is what we refer to as the "Ramp Up Tax."
-In the ideal case, with a team of 20 people, we would expect the steady state productivity level to
+In the ideal case, with a team of 20 people, we would expect the steady state productivity level to be 20 work units per day, but even in steady state, because of natural turnover, a number of employees leave the project and new hires are added to replace them - which continuously reduces the productivity somewhat to a level of about 17 work units/day.